The current Social Fund provides:

 Or must expect to receive them after the baby is born (e.g. an initially childless couple who will qualify for child tax credit when their baby is born).

 Funeral costs will be paid for by the DWP if you are on benefits or low waged.
 They don’t pay much though (around £600) so some funeral directors won’t deal with these cases.
 Again is time barred – you only have three months to claim.
-And again, claimants are missing out even though entitled to this.
+And again, claimants are missing out even though they’re entitled to this.
+Click the link above to get the claim form.

-But if any other close relatives have an income, the DWP will hold that they should pay for the funeral instead.
-Unless the other relative was estranged, or can convincingly pretend to be estranged.
+But if any other close relatives have an income, the DWP will hold that they should pay for the funeral instead unless the other relative is estranged, or can convincingly pretend to be estranged.

 - Universal Credit